 So, while I’m doing all the necessary ‘act in accordance’ stuff, I’m also taking time to do stuff that makes the Younger Self happy.

 - Ritual and magic to get any unwanted stuff about the old job situation out of my system, so it’s not affecting the new stuff I want.
-Banishing stuff can be extremely satisfying, emotionally.
+Banishing can be extremely emotionally satisfying.

 - Ritual and magic to help me be sure that what I’m looking for now is not simply a reaction to other things in my life, but actually my desired long-term goal.